ydb-platform/benchhelpers/tpcc/ydb-tpcc-tcpdump-parse/README.md

 * currently some server latency is accounted as client: at least server's GRPC and network stack.
 * it includes network time.

-If we get TCP dump (on the server), then this tool shows pure server and client+network time.
-If dump it produced on the client side, then server time will include network, while "client+network" will show only client time.
+If we get TCP dump on the server, then we see pure server and client + network time.
+If dump is produced on the client side, then server time will include network, while client time will show pure client time.

 ## Build